Explore the History of Seldovia

 The Gold Rush and Development

 The late 19th and early 20th centuries saw a surge in activity due to the Alaska Gold Rush.
-Seldovia evolved from a small trading post to a thriving community, as prospectors and entrepreneurs arrived.
+Seldovia evolved from a small trading post to a thriving community, as prospectors and entrepreneurs arrived, mostly as a transportation hub to the gold fields.
 This era also brought infrastructural developments, including the construction of docks and the introduction of steamship services.

 The Cannery Era and Economic Growth

-From the early to mid-20th century, Seldovia's economy was bolstered by the fishing industry, particularly salmon canneries.
+From the early to mid-20th century, Seldovia's economy was bolstered by the fishing industry, particularly salmon canneries and herring salutary.
 These canneries provided significant employment and led to the town's economic growth, attracting workers from various regions and backgrounds.

 The 1964 Earthquake and Modern Seldovia